First Time User? Sign Up Now

 Home > Health Library > Electroconvulsive Therapy (ECT)

 Electroconvulsive therapy (ECT) is a procedure used to treat severe depression.
-It may be used in people who have symptoms such as delusions, hallucinations, or suicidal thoughts or when other treatments such as psychotherapy and antidepressant medicines have not worked.
-It is also used for other psychiatric and neurological conditions, such as schizophrenia and Parkinson's disease.
+It may be used in people who have symptoms such as delusions, hallucinations, or suicidal thoughts.
+It's also used when other treatments such as psychotherapy and antidepressant medicines have not worked.
+And it can be used for other psychiatric and neurological conditions, such as schizophrenia and Parkinson's disease.

-Before ECT, you are given anesthesia to put you in a sleepy state, and you are given medicines to relax your muscles.
-Then an electrical current is briefly sent to the brain through electrodes placed on the temples or elsewhere on the head, depending on the condition and type of ECT.
+Before ECT, you will get anesthesia to make you sleepy, and you'll get medicines to relax your muscles.
+Then an electrical current is briefly sent to the brain through electrodes.
+They are placed on the temples or elsewhere on the head, depending on the condition being treated and the type of ECT.
 The electrical stimulation, which lasts up to 8 seconds, produces a short seizure.
 Because of anesthesia, the seizure activity related to ECT does not cause the body to convulse.

-It is not known exactly how this brain stimulation helps treat depression.
-ECT probably works by altering brain chemicals (similarly to medicines), including neurotransmitters like serotonin, natural pain relievers called endorphins, and catecholamines such as adrenaline.
+It's not known exactly how this brain stimulation helps treat depression.
+ECT probably works by altering brain chemicals (like medicines do).
+These chemicals include neurotransmitters like serotonin, natural pain relievers called endorphins, and catecholamines such as adrenaline.